cloudwego/cloudwego.github.io/content/en/docs/hertz/tutorials/basic-feature/error-handle.md

 ## ErrorChain

 In addition to the conventions for error definition, the framework also provides ErrorChain capability.
-As the name implies, it is easy for the business to bind all errors encountered on a request processing to the error chain, which can facilitate the subsequent for all errors to be handled uniformly, usually in the middleware.
+As the name implies, it is easy for the business to bind all errors encountered on a request processing to the error chain, which can facilitate the subsequent (usually in the middleware) unified processing of all errors.
 The corresponding API is: `RequestContext.Error(err)`, and calling this API will tie the err to the corresponding request context.

 Method to get all the errors that have been bound by the request context: `RequestContext.Errors` (ErrorChain).
 ErrorChain currently provides the following API: